memorieslp/awesome-mvps/README.md

 Later on, Facebook decided to focus on being a social media for any person, and not just Harvard students, increasing the amount of features over time and adapting them to a wider public.

 **Features**: The Facebook allowed students to make an account with a profile picture and descriptions about themselves.
 Users could add and remove friends and engage with groups by having discussions about their time inside the university.
-It created a sense of community for the students and it felt like a social exntension from their time at the campus.
+It created a sense of community for the students and it felt like a social extension from their time at the campus.

 ![facebook_mvp](https://user-images.githubusercontent.com/42478443/234598165-ac972af8-8bd6-4eb7-a9ba-d9d50145f521.png)